Last Updated on

 Low-Calorie Carrot and Celeriac Soup with Coriander:

 I’ve been something of an irregular follower of the 5:2 diet over the last year.
 The result is that my weight has gradually crept up and I now feel a need to lose a few kilos again.
 Around 8kg would be perfect.
 For 2017, I’ve decided on a revised approach to the 5:2 diet – which is, of course, meant to be for more than just weight loss.
 My aim this year is to cook and share some healthy recipes both for fast days and feast days.
 Recipes that are easy to make and that are designed to make a meal for one or two.
-There are plenty of blogs which cover family food.
+There are plenty of blogs that cover family food.
 It’s not my own personal experience – instead I’m sharing the way I live with you, gentle reader.
 That said, most of the recipes I will be sharing can easily be scaled up to serve four or more.
 But, soup is the exception – I make a batch of soup and either freeze some of it or just eat it through the week.

 Despite living alone for most of my life, I’ve always enjoyed cooking from scratch.
 Perhaps it’s my Scottish blood, a feverish reaction to anything that might cost more.
 Perhaps it’s a preference for knowing exactly what I’m eating.
 More probably it is that I like the creativity of the kitchen.
 When I started doing the 5:2 diet, I cooked pretty well everything I ate on a fast day from scratch.
 And, I found that process cathartic.

-Over the last couple of years or so, I’ve learnt a lot about how to cook food with a lower calorie content.
+Over the last couple of years or so, I’ve learnt a lot about how to cook food with lower calorie content.
 And, more significantly, how to cook food that keeps me feeling full on a fast day without pushing over the 500 calorie limit.
 I’ve made a lot of home-made soups.
 I’ve cooked a lot with white fish and I’ve developed recipes where the ratio of meat or fish to vegetables is significantly lower than my own personal norm.
 It has changed my own cooking habits for the better I think.

 This year, my aim is to work on that way of eating, for a lifestyle where I lose weight and achieve my target again but where on non-fast days I keep eating healthy food and, once I hit my target where I don’t allow my weight to creep up again.